 PIRC has a communications executive through which all dialogue with the media is managed, and from time to time will make communications with media organisations.
-It maintains a Twitter account and will publish press releases from time to time.
-Designated PIRC spokespersons will from time to time communicate in the media.
+It maintains a Twitter account and will issue press releases.
+Designated PIRC spokespersons will from time to time communicate inthe media.

 PIRC does not release any company proxy reports to the media unless it has been published to clients first, and then as a rule only when asked.
-However from time to time PIRC believes it is in its clients' interests and the interest of all market participants to press release its voting recommendations on a particular company ahead of a company meeting.
+However in some instances PIRC believes it is in its clients' interests and the interest of all market participants to press release its voting recommendations on a particular company ahead of a company meeting.

 PIRC has a dedicated channel to speak to Press, the mail address PIRC\Press@pirc.co.uk Only senior managers and directors speak to press, most frequently the Head of Financial Research and Analysis, the Head of Stewardship or the Managing Director.